idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_moosedocs.md

 directory of the MOOSE-based application.

 This file should contain three sections: "Applications", "Documents", and "Requirements".
-In the following slides the configuration from the "blackbear" application are presented.
+In the following slides the configuration from the "blackbear" application is presented.
 The file for any application will be nearly identical, with the application name being the major difference.

 !---